Stannary Convocation of Devon: History

 In 1201, King John I granted the Charter of Liberties to the Tinners of Cornwall and Devon, which made tinners subject only the legal jurisdiction of the Chief Warden and released them from the obligations of serfdom under the feudal system.
 The charter also gives the Chief Warden 'and his stewards' the power to try tinners and imprison them in the stannary jail.
 Over the course of the thirteenth century, four stannaries were established in Devon covering different parts of Dartmoor, centred on Chagford, Ashburton, Tavistock and Plympton.
-On the basis of the 1201 Charter, the Lord Warden set up four steward’s courts to preside over the tinners who worked in these stannaries.
+On the basis of the 1201 Charter, the Lord Warden set up four steward's courts to preside over the tinners who worked in these stannaries.
 King Edward I granted the tinners of Devon the Charter of 1305, which more specifically granted immunity to the tinners from the other courts of England ‘for all pleas arising within the said stannaries except pleas of land, life and limb.’
 The Charter of 1305 was approved by the Parliament of England in 1305 and 1343.

 The first documented mention of a convention of the Stannary Convocation of Devon was in 1497, when the Lord Warden of the Stannaries called for a meeting of twenty-four 'jurates' representing the tinners of each of the four Devon stannaries, with ninety-six total members present.
 Although their description as jurates suggests that their function was restricted to clarifying the existing law, as they were called upon to do under de Wrotham in 1198, they described themselves as a 'parliament' and their enactments contained new provisions based on an ordinance of Prince Arthur in Cornwall.

 Over the sixteenth century, the Stannary Convocation met several times and expanded the legal code of stannary law in a number of notable ways, demonstrating a legal capacity to legislate regarding the law that bound tinners.
 As tinners were free from the jurisdiction of the conventional English courts, it would appear that the Convocation had the capacity to legislate on non-tin-related matters, although it generally confined itself to regulating the interactions between various classes of tinner and Dartmoor land owners.
 The Convocation passed new enactments for the last time in 1600, as its usefulness as an instrument of governance declined as the landowning class predominated over both the Convocation and over the increasingly commercialised business of tin mining.
 The Convocation sat for the last time before 2018 in 1748.

+Despite the long dormancy of the parliament, Plympton resumed the regular appointment of stannators in 1980.
+However the modern position is functionally identical to that of a mayor rather than a member of a legislative assembly.